-Most women find out the sex of their baby at the time of the anatomy ultrasound at around 18 to 20 weeks.
-In some cases, you might find out earlier.
-If you happen to have an ultrasound anytime after 14 weeks, usually the sex is visible.
-Ultrasounds at around 12 weeks can sometimes lead to a guess about the baby’s sex, but are only about 85% accurate.
-Sometimes, women have genetic testing called noninvasive prenatal screening (NIPS) as early as 10 weeks gestation that can accurately reveal the baby’s sex.
-However, finding out the baby’s sex is not a good reason alone to have this test done.
+Most women have traditionally learned the sex of their baby at the time of the anatomy ultrasound, at around 18 to 20 weeks.
+Today, most women find out earlier.
+If you happen to have an ultrasound any time after 14 weeks, usually the sex is visible.
+Ultrasounds at around 12 weeks can sometimes lead to a guess about the fetal sex (the angle of the dangle), but these guesses are only about 85% accurate.

-Many women choose to not find out the sex of their baby until after it is born, but most women can’t handle not knowing.
-If you’re planning a gender reveal party, make sure you tell your doctor and your ultrasonographer ahead of time so that they don’t give away something accidentally.
+Many women choose to not find out the sex of their baby until after it is born, but most women want to know.
+If you’re planning a gender reveal party, make sure you tell your doctor and your sonographer ahead of time so they don’t give away something accidentally.
 They can always put the answer in a sealed envelope.
-If you don’t want to find out until after the baby is born, make sure you tell whoever might do an ultrasound at any time that you don’t want to know; if it’s a later ultrasound, they will assume that you already know and they may say or show something that you don’t want.
+If you don’t want to find out until after the baby is born, make sure you tell whoever might do an ultrasound at any time that you don’t want to know; if it’s a later ultrasound, they will assume that you already know and they may say or show something that you don’t want to see.

-The scientific ways of determining the baby’s sex are:
+The scientific ways of determining the fetal sex are:

 - Ultrasound